 We have designed a simple yet comprehensive program that anyone can master providing the required effort is given.
 We have developed an IFR Course Manual which takes you through the Instrument Rating start to finish in a simple and logical progression.
 This manual forms the basis of our training syllabus.
 Standardized professional training has been the key to our success.
 We have written a similar training manual for Multi-Engine training.

 Originally under the name of Professional IFR, we commenced business as a Multi-IFR school only in 1986 and have completed well over 6000 Instrument Ratings since our inception.
-Our main base of operations is located at Boundary Bay Airport and we operate a “satellite base” in Victoria BC, at Victoria International Airport.
+Our main base of operations is located at Boundary Bay Airport.

 Training delays due to weather are minimum as we are authorized to train in “actual” instrument meteorological conditions (IMC).
 It is very beneficial that the candidate see some “cloud time” while doing the instrument rating.